Frosted glass is a semi-transparent glass that is sandblasted to make it look opaquer.

 It’s good to choose heat-resistant paint for light fixtures so that it does not peel away fast and can withstand high temperatures.

-There are also other brands like Rust-Oleum, Martha Stewart, and a few others that manufacture paints for frosted glass.
+Other brands like Rust-Oleum, Martha Stewart, and a few others manufacture paints for frosted glass.

 These frosted glass spray paints can also be used on surfaces like plastic, mirrors, and ceramic.